rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 | **Graphite (Web)** | admin | admin@123 |
 | **Netbox (Web)** | Admin | Admin |

 !!! warning "Attention"
-    Before accessing, access the log of a device to verify that it has been started and configured correctly.
+    Before accessing, access the log of a device to verify that it was started and configured correctly.
 ---

 ## :octicons-rocket-24: 8.
 Next Steps
-With the lab finished, you can follow some steps below as **extra**.
+With the lab completed, you can follow some steps below as **extra**.

 - Explore other types of import, such as Network and SNMP discovery.
 - Explore Netbox to view and manage the network inventory.